-I am a graduate student in Harvard University’s American Studies PhD program specializing in early American history, history of science, animal studies, environmental history, and material culture.
-My dissertation examines the role of animals and biological specimens in early American natural history and considers how they fundamentally shaped the very project that sought to understand them.
+I am a PhD candidate in Harvard University’s American Studies program specializing in early American history, history of science, animal studies, environmental history, Atlantic history, and material culture.
+My dissertation examines the role of animals and biological specimens in early American natural history and considers how they shaped the very project that sought to understand them.
 Prior to entering graduate school, I worked as a science editor for a global health laboratory at Caltech and as a freelance science and nature writer.
-Before that, I penned stories on firefly sex, flavor perception, terraforming Mars, and taxidermied wolves while working at the American Museum of Natural History in New York.
+Before that, I penned stories on firefly sex, flavor perception, and terraforming Mars while working at the American Museum of Natural History in New York.
 In 2011, I graduated from Yale University with an American Studies degree and a concentration in nature writing.